-Years of mushroom foraging under my belt and I’ve still never seen a giant puffball mushroom.
-I keep hearing they’re everywhere, and I know that they’re one of the “foolproof four” easiest to identify mushrooms along with chicken of the woods, shaggy mane and morels.
+Years of mushroom foraging under my belt, and I’ve still never seen a giant puffball mushroom.
+I keep hearing they’re everywhere, and I know that they’re one of the “foolproof four” easiest to identify mushrooms along with chicken of the woods, shaggy mane, and morels.
 Easy to identify and even easier to spot can only get you so far, if there just aren’t any nearby.

-While giant puffball mushrooms may be the most famous, there are dozens of edible species of puffball mushrooms and they’re all just as easy to identify.
+While giant puffball mushrooms may be the most famous, there are dozens of edible species of puffball mushrooms, and they’re all just as easy to identify.

 She’s been foraging with me for over a year, and she’s always excited to learn a new mushroom.
-She rushed over with her find and this proud mama congratulated her on her very first puffball mushrooms.
+She rushed over with her find, and this proud mama congratulated her on her very first puffball mushrooms.